root-project/root/README/ReleaseNotes/v608/index.md

   This enhancement was triggered by [this forum question](https://root.cern.ch/phpBB3/viewtopic.php?f=3&t=21077).
 * Make sure the palette axis title is correct after a histogram cloning.
 This problem was mentioned [here](https://sft.its.cern.ch/jira/browse/ROOT-8007).
+* `TASImage` When the first or last point of a wide line is exactly on the window limit the line is drawn vertically or horizontally.
+  This problem was mentioned [here](https://sft.its.cern.ch/jira/browse/ROOT-8021)

 ## 3D Graphics Libraries